The information in this article is up to date for tax year 2024 (returns filed in 2025).

 When you’re an employee, taxes are typically straightforward.
 Your employer automatically withholds your taxes from your paychecks and issues your Form W-2, and you take your standard deduction.
 Easy peasy!

 Freelancers, however, have a more complicated tax situation.
 When you’re a freelancer, you are responsible for tracking all income and expenses—usually for multiple clients—calculating and paying quarterly taxes throughout the year, and filing your annual return.
+Understanding how deductions, such as 50% of self-employment tax, can reduce your adjusted gross income is crucial for decreasing your overall tax liability.

 If you’re new to the world of freelancing and aren’t sure where to start, you’re not alone.
 Use this guide to self-employment taxes to stay on track.

-Tracking Freelance Income
+Tracking Self Employment Income

 All income earned through your business as an independent contractor or from informal side gigs is considered self-employment income and is taxable.

 Unlike a W-2 job, where your employer handles income reports, running a freelance business—whether full-time or as a side hustle—means you need to track all your financials yourself.
 Keep careful records of both your business income and any expenses you may incur.
+Health insurance costs can be deducted from income taxes, which is an important financial consideration for self-employed individuals.

 As a freelancer, you likely work with multiple clients, which can make the tax prep season a little more cumbersome since you will need to report each source of income.
 If you earned more than $600 from your client(s), they are required to send you a Form 1099-NEC reporting the income paid to you that tax year.